exercism/problem-specifications/CONTRIBUTING.md

 * Bonus: `exercises/<slug>/canonical-data.json` with inputs/outputs for the test suite.
 * Submit a pull request.

-### In exercism/<TRACK_ID>
+### In exercism/\<TRACK_ID\>

 * Do the same as when [porting an exercise](https://github.com/exercism/legacy-docs/blob/main/you-can-help/implement-an-exercise-from-specification.md).
   Reference the PR in problem-specifications.
   It's suggested, but not required, to wait until the problem-specifications PR is merged before merging the track-specific PR, for the following reasons:
     * If changes are suggested to the problem-specifications PR, it is likely that they will be applicable to the track-specific PR as well.
-    * Only applicable if the exercise needs a custom `title` in metadata.toml (as described in https://github.com/exercism/docs/blob/main/you-can-help/make-up-new-exercises.md#problem-specification): The title of the exercise as displayed on the website will use the default algorithm instead of the correct title until the problem-specifications PR is merged.
+    * Only applicable if the exercise needs a custom `title` in metadata.toml (as described in [you can help make up new exercises](https://github.com/exercism/docs/blob/main/you-can-help/make-up-new-exercises.md#problem-specification)): The title of the exercise as displayed on the website will use the default algorithm instead of the correct title until the problem-specifications PR is merged.
     * Only applicable to tracks that have specific tools that depend on exercises being present in problem-specifications (see the track-specific documentation for whether any such tools exist): Such tools may operate unexpectedly if the exercise does not yet exist in problem-specifications.
       Try checking out the branch on a local copy of problem-specifications or rerunning the tool after the problem-specifications PR is merged if applicable.

 ## Track Anatomy